apache/beam/sdks/go/BUILD.md

 ```
 Developers must invoke Go for cross-compilation manually, if desired.

+If you make changes to templated files you will need to install specialize from sdks/go/cmd/specialize/ on your path.

 If you make changes to .proto files, you will need to rebuild the generated code.
 Consult `pkg/beam/model/PROTOBUF.md`.